Arooj Khan in Grays

-By adding layers of meaning to more conventional maps of Grays, Essex based artist Arooj Khan will be seeking to answer these questions and more.
+By adding layers of meaning to more conventional maps of Grays, Essex based artist Arooj Khan sought to answer these questions and more.

-Between February and April 2019 Arooj will be hosting a number of community mapping workshops with local residents within community spaces in Grays, in order to create a series of alternative cartographies of the local area.
+Between February and April 2019 Arooj hosted a number of community mapping workshops with local residents within community spaces in Grays, in order to create a series of alternative cartographies of the local area.

-The alternative maps will represent the lived experiences of individuals from all social and cultural backgrounds, to explore the intersections between the increasingly diverse local population of Grays and the ongoing regeneration within Grays and across wider Thurrock.
-Workshop dates will be shared in the following months on our website and via our newsletters.
+The alternative maps represented the lived experiences of individuals from all social and cultural backgrounds, to explore the intersections between the increasingly diverse local population of Grays and the ongoing regeneration within Grays and across wider Thurrock.

 “I am incredibly excited and humbled to be working with Essex Cultural Diversity Project as well as the local residents of Grays on this timely commission.
 Grays is undergoing a considerable amount of change, spatially, economically and culturally.
 This affects how residents engage with the local area, for example what routes they may take, where they may seek employment etc. Given the ongoing changes, now is an important time to re-map Grays, by creating more nuanced maps of the area based on the local knowledge and the lived experiences of those who know it best, the residents of Grays.”
 Arooj Khan